michaelyang/react-apps/README.md

 # react-apps
 My journey through learning javascript, react, redux, express, node, etc. Projects are chronologically ordered.

-**1. test-app**
+## Apps

+1. **test-app**

    Literally just a test app to see if I can run a react app.
 Turns out I can.

-**2. counter-app**
+2. **counter-app**

    Followed a [tutorial](https://www.youtube.com/watch?v=Ke90Tje7VS0) to create a shopping cart type counter.
 Lifting states.
+3. **react-express-app**

+   Followed [Deploying a React app with React-Router and an Express Backend](https://dev.to/nburgess/creating-a-react-app-with-react-router-and-an-express-backend-33l3).
+Horrible tutorial btw.